-Disputes usually arise when there is confusion between the relationship between an individual and the person or business for whom they are undertaking work.
+Disputes usually arise when there is confusion surrounding the relationship between an individual and the person or business for whom they are undertaking work.
 An example of this is an individual being denied holiday pay by an employer because they say that the individual is self-employed.

-- The complete picture of the working relationship - This would include aspects such as:
+- The complete picture of the working relationship: This would include aspects such as,

 - who pays the tax